-- The incident occurred due to loss of visual reference after crossing the approach lights resulting in aircraft getting offset from the runway and landing gear touching the kutcha during late Go Around. - The PIC who was the pilot flying, in an attempt to regain the visual reference sighted the left runway edge lights and assuming these to be centre line runway lights manoeuvred the aircraft to the left in an attempt to make an alignment late in the landing phase.
+- The incident occurred due to loss of visual reference after crossing the approach lights resulting in aircraft getting offset from the runway and landing gear touching the kutcha during late Go Around. - The PIC who was the pilot flying, in an attempt to regain the visual reference sighted the left runway edge lights and assuming these to be centre line runway lights maneuvered the aircraft to the left in an attempt to make an alignment late in the landing phase.

-- The far lower visibility than anticipated by the crew, along with the sighting of approach lights and relative position of the sun in the early morning hours misled the visual perception of the Pilot Flying. - The update of rapidly reducing RVR not made available to the flight crew. - Loss of visual reference after crossing the Approach Lights. - Flight crew not initiating a timely Go Around - PIC giving flying to the First Officer and not taking over controls at an early stage prior to the landing. - The OEM has a provision for Auto-land capability in visibility conditions higher than CAT I ILS.
+- The far lower visibility than anticipated by the crew, along with the sighting of approach lights and relative position of the sun in the early morning hours misled the visual perception of the Pilot Flying. - The update of rapidly reducing RVR not made available to the flight crew. - Loss of visual reference after crossing the Approach Lights. - Flight crew not initiating a timely Go Around - PIC giving flying to the First Officer at the beginning of the climb (i.e. 1000 ft RA) and not taking over controls at an early stage prior to the landing. - The OEM has a provision for Auto-land capability in visibility conditions higher than CAT I ILS.
 The Airline has not carried out a safety assessment for implementing this capability in their procedures.
 Having the procedures laid out for Auto-land, the crew would have benefitted with a higher degree of situational awareness while optimising the use of automation.